Mahmoud-Ben-Ayech/System-De-Gestion-De-Parking-/README.md

 **Details Of Running this Project :**

-to run this project you need to install the folder and open systemepark.cbp in your editer and ru main.cpp
+to run this project you need to install the folder and open systemepark.cbp in your editer and run main.cpp

 **Elements needs to be installed :**